esp233/esp233.github.io/_pages/about.md

 My affiliation and educational background
 ------
 Meanwhile, I am an incoming Research Fellow at the RMIT node of the Australian Research Council Centre of Excellence for Automated Decision-Making & Society.
-My work contributes to one of the Centre's [signature project] (https://www.admscentre.org.au/language-and-cultural-diversity-in-adm-australia-in-the-asia-pacific/), which explores how automated decision-making systems and cultural and linguistic diversity are mutually reshaping each other across the Asia Pacific region.
+My work contributes to one of the Centre's [signature project](https://www.admscentre.org.au/language-and-cultural-diversity-in-adm-australia-in-the-asia-pacific/), which explores how automated decision-making systems and cultural and linguistic diversity are mutually reshaping each other across the Asia Pacific region.

 I earned my PhD in Interdisciplinary Information Studies from the University of Tokyo in 2024, where I also completed my master's degree.
 Prior to that, I received a B.A. in Journalism and Communication from Tsinghua University.
-Click [here] (../assets/cv202410.pdf) for my academic CV.
+Click [here](../assets/cv202410.pdf) for my academic CV.

 My research
 ------